ngarneau/gravity/README.markdown

 A rock solid set of cross browser defaults for building websites.

 Gravity is a powerful boilerplate framework for building HTML5 websites.
-It uses SASS and SLIM (my current template language of choice) in place of CSS and HTML5.
+It uses SASS and HAML in place of CSS and HTML5.
 Gravity does some basic setup work for you, giving you a rock solid starting point for your project and then gets out of your way.
 It ships with a responsive 12 column grid by default that adapts to all devices if required.

 ##Features

 + Core CSS styling (reset styles, typography, baselines, grids)
 + Grid builder
 + CSS3 Mixins
-+ SLIM templates and index.html files already set up
++ HAML templates and index.html files already set up
 + Media Queries built in and ready to go
-+ Responsive 12 column grid by default for all devices

 ##Mixin Syntax